 - NS1 (Sriram Reddy)

-Of course, now we know the OnePlus TV will officially be called what everyone was calling it anyway: the OnePlus TV.
+Of course, now we know the OnePlus TV is split into Q1 and Q1 Pro models – with the umbrella term of what everyone was calling it anyway: the OnePlus TV.